Muzaffargarh: History

-The Muzaffargarh region was an agricultural and forested area during the rule of the Indus Valley civilization.
-Then came the Vedic period, which was characterized by the introduction of Indo-Aryan culture from into the Punjab province.
+The Muzaffargarh region was an agricultural and forested area during the Indus Valley civilization.
+Then came the Vedic period, which was characterized by the introduction of Indo-Aryan culture into the Punjab province.
 Over time, several other civilizations came to power in the ancient town and surrounding district: the Kambojas, the Daradas, the Kekayas, the Madras, the Pauravas, the Yaudheyas, the Malavas and the Kurus.

 After the fall of the Achaemenid Empire in 331 BCE, Alexander the Great marched into the present-day Punjab province with an army of 50,000 men.
 The Muzaffargarh region was, during different time periods, also ruled by the Maurya Empire, the Indo-Greek kingdom, the Kushan Empire, the Gupta Empire, the White Huns, the Kushano-Hephthalites, and the Turk and Hindu Shahi kingdoms.

 In 997 CE, Sultan Mahmud Ghaznavi took over the Ghaznavid Empire, and, in 1005, conquered the Shahis in Kabul, which granted him power over the Punjab region.
 The Delhi Sultanate and later the Mughal Empire also ruled the region.
 The location of the present-day town became predominantly Muslim during this time because of the arrival of missionary Sufis whose dargahs still persist in the area.

 After the decline of the Mughal Empire, the Sikhs conquered the Muzaffargarh District.
 Later, in 1848, the British Raj assumed control of the area.